Frequently Asked Questions

 What is this research about?

-This is a comprehensive study of the nutrition and marketing of fast food to children.
-This report presents the nutrient quality of fast food, evaluates the products marketed to children as compared to those marketed to adults, quantifies young people's exposure to fast food marketing, and describes the various marketing practices used to reach children and their parents.
-The data collected for this report was from all of 2009 and the first six months of 2010.
+In 2010, the Rudd Center conducted a comprehensive study of the nutrition and marketing of fast food to children.
+This report presented the nutrient quality of fast food, evaluated the products marketed to children as compared to those marketed to adults, quantified young people's exposure to fast food marketing.
+This update looks at changes in the last three years in order to document how the fast food nutrition and food marketing landscape have changed.

 Why are you only concerned with food marketing to children?